 Thank you for your interest in InSight Vision Therapy, where our goal is to maximize your vision potential.
 The first step in this process is a vision and eye health evaluation; a new patient examination will likely take 75 to 90 minutes, as Dr. Carter takes a thorough history of your vision in addition to your overall health and wellness.
 As part of this process, she will do many different tests of your visual abilities, eye-teaming, and eye health in order to accurately assess your needs.

 To schedule an appointment, please call our office or use the form at the bottom of this page to contact us.

-Before your appointment, please print and fill out the following forms: New Patient Form, Condition of Treatment, HIPAA Privacy and Symptom Survey forms.
+Before your appointment, please print and fill out the following forms: New Patient Form, Condition of Treatment, and the HIPAA Privacy.
+For vision-and-learning patients, please fill out the Convergence Insufficiency Symptom Survey.
+For brain injured patients, please fill out the Brain Injury Symptoms Survey.
 Please click the word to print the form, and bring it to your appointment.
 Alternatively, you could email the completed forms to our office, which allows Dr. Carter to review your health information prior to your scheduled appointment.

 Our office is out of network with all insurance plans.
 Some plans do allow us to bill for the appointment, but Medicare and Medicaid do not.
 If you have one of these insurance plans, please click the word to print the out-of-network form, and bring the signed form to your appointment.
 (See the Insurance section below for more information).